 |Network security||The load balancer must be fully accessible from the internet on port 443, including the DNS configuration for all domains served by the certificate.
 Does not work with other configurations.||Works with high-complexity configurations, such as ports other than 443 and CDN layers in front of the target proxy.|

 |Provisioning speed||You can provision certificates only after the load balancer has been fully set up and is serving network traffic.||You can provision certificates in advance, before the target proxy is ready to serve network traffic.|

-See Domain authorizations for Google-managed certificates to understand how Certificate Manager verifies domain ownership using each method.
+To understand how Certificate Manager verifies domain ownership by using each method, see Domain authorizations for Google-managed certificates.

 Certificate selection logic

 At a high level, the load balancer selects a certificate as follows:

 - A client initiates a handshake.
 During this step, it provides the load balancer with a list of cryptographic algorithms it can use to complete the handshake, and, optionally, a hostname.

 Depending on whether the client supplies a hostname and how closely it matches the hostnames configured in the provisioned certificate map entries, the load balancer completes one or more of the following steps:

 - If the client supplies a hostname, the load balancer searches for a certificate map entry which matches it exactly.
 If one exists, the load balancer searches within that certificate map entry for a certificate compatible with one of the cryptographic algorithms specified by the client.
 If it finds one, it uses that certificate to complete the handshake.